-Based on results from the HUD funded American Healthy Homes Survey (Dewalt et al., 2015), it is estimated that approximately 35 percent of housing units (37 million) in the United States contain lead-based paint.
-It is further estimated that 23 percent of the nation's housing stock (22 million housing units) have one or more significant lead-based paint hazards (i.e., deteriorated lead-based paint, lead-contaminated dust, or lead-contaminated soil).
-1.1 million housing units were found to pose the highest risk of lead poisoning because they housed low-income families with children less than six years of age.
+According to the recent HUD funded American Healthy Homes Survey II lead findings report (AHHS II), an estimate of 34.6 million homes (about 29.4% of US housing stock) contain LBP, of which about 30.9 million (89%) were built before 1978.
+Using the definition of lead dust hazards applicable to AHHS, about 22.3 million (18.9% of all homes) have one or more significant LBP hazards.
+The survey further estimates that 1.6 million homes with one or more LBP hazards poses the highest risk of lead poisoning because they housed low-income families (household income less than \$35,000 per year) and have children who are less than six years of age.
 Among HUD grantees, lead hazard control (LHC) costs tend to range from \$500 to \$15,000 per unit, with a median cost of \$5,960.
 Corrective measures include paint stabilization, enclosure and removal of certain building components coated with lead paint, cleanup and 'clearance testing,' which ensures the unit is safe for young children.
 In addition, acute injuries to children have been well documented, most notably in instances involving sanding or stripping of lead-based paint or visible deterioration of lead-based painted residential building components combined with children who exhibit pica tendencies.

 Evaluation of lead hazard control interventions conducted by recipients of HUD's lead hazard control grants found that interventions were effective in significantly reducing pre-intervention dust-lead levels on floors and window surfaces up to six years following intervention (Wilson et al. 2006).
-More intensive treatments were found to significantly reduce dust lead loadings on windowsills and troughs compared to lower level treatments, however, no significant differences in dust-lead loadings on floors were reported.
+More intensive treatments were found to significantly reduce dust lead loadings on windowsills and troughs compared to lower-level treatments, however, no significant differences in dust-lead loadings on floors were reported.
 Sandel et al. (2010) confirmed these general findings, citing that lead hazard control interventions were effective in reducing exposures to lead exposures.
 The authors concluded that the evidence was sufficient to promote lead hazard control interventions as a means of reducing lead exposure and associated health effects, particularly in children.
 In a HUD-funded follow-up study of residential window replacement and lead hazard control after homes were enrolled in an evaluation of the HUD Lead Hazard Control Grant Program, Dixon, et al. 2012, reported that 12 years after intervention, homes with all replacement windows had significantly lower interior floor dust-lead and sill-lead levels compared to homes with partial window replacement.
 Wilson, et al. 2015 reported on the importance of including porches in the evaluation and control of lead-based paint hazards.
 The study demonstrated significant reductions in porch dust-lead levels following floor replacement or paint stabilization.